devkcud/example1/README.md

 ## Limitations

 - No spaces;
-  - Use "~@" to create spaces.
+  - Use "$@" to create spaces.
-- Limit of 16 chars;
+- Limit of 32 chars;
-- Max 127 "bytes" for each index.
+- Max 255 bytes for each index.

 ## Commands